dankelley/nota/README-developer.rst

-**Reminder** After uploading, be sure to increment the version number in line 4 of setup.py and also in the present file, at the instruction in the previous subsection.
-It might be smart to grep all files for these patterns, actually.
+**Reminder** After uploading, be sure to increment the version number in line 4 of setup.py and in the present file, and also add a blank entry for the new version in README.rst.

 Suggested aliases for nota
 --------------------------